apluslms/aplus-manual/rst_guide/advanced_syntax.rst

 .. warning::

-    * Only the *RST* files included inside a toctree directive are render in the course menu.
+    * Only the *RST* files included inside a toctree directive are included in the course structure.
-    * The toctree directive refers to the files by name, but such names should not include the files extension, i.e. ``.rst``.
+    * The toctree directive refers to the files by name, but such names should **not** include the file extension, i.e. ``.rst``.
     * You should use relative document names (not beginning with a slash).
 The toctree should be relative to the files.
-You can review or documentation about the `structure of the course <https://plus.cs.aalto.fi/aplus-manual>`_.
+You can review our documentation about the `structure of the course <https://plus.cs.aalto.fi/aplus-manual>`_.

 Toctree :important:`syntax` consists of the ``toctree`` directive, optional directive options and the list of files that will be included in the tables of content.

 :glyphicon-console:`\ ` Code example
 ''''''''''''''''''''''''''''''''''''

 .. rst-tabs::

   .. tab-content:: tab1-toctree